Giftbit/currencyapi/feature-deep-dive/reactions.md

                     "some_data": "{{event.data}}"
                 },
                 "headers": {
-                    "X-Custom": "This is a custom extra HTTP header."
+                    "X-Custom": "This is a custom extra HTTP header.", "Authorization": "Bearer {{shared.apikey}}"
                 }
             }
         }